March 12, 2018 | Olivia Hollaus

-The 12th Annual Festival of the Arts BOCA is another year to remember with captivating performances and engaging speakers.
+The 12th Annual Festival of the Arts BOCA is over, and we have yet another year to remember, with captivating performances and engaging speakers.

 We missed Itzhak Perlman due to an emergency medical procedure, but the show must go on.
 Members of the audience even found themselves dancing to traditional klezmer songs down the amphitheater aisles.